d-roho/CSGOPredictor/README.md

 Current Bugs/Tasks

-2. UnicodeDecodeError for certain usernames still arises (check for solution)
 3. Lighter Program - reducing the amount of space taken by GSI Log
 4. Better GSI integration
 5. Better Pause and Play functionality (use keystroke detector, not KeyboardInterrupt)